santanupattanayak/santanupattanayak.github.io/_posts/2025-08-09-Agentic-AI-and-its-Knowledge-and-Decision-Boundaries.md

 Figure 2.
 Misaligned Knowledge and Decision Boundary

 We can see in Figure 2. the knowledge boundary and the decision boundary doesn't match which leads to suboptimal tool calling and performance.
-The query $$q_1$$  given the model $$M$$ has the potential to answer the question using internal reasoning methods such as COT, Tree of Thought, etc. as the query is within the knowledge boundary of the model.
-However since it falls outside of the Decision boundary it would take help of the external tools to answer the question when its not really required.
+The model $$M$$ has the potential to answer the question $$q_1$$ using internal reasoning methods such as COT, Tree of Thought, etc. as the query is **within the knowledge boundary** of the model.
+However since it falls outside of the Decision boundary it would take help of the external tools to answer the question when it's not really required.
-Similarly, for query $$q3$$ the answer is not there in the model parametric space as it falls outside the knowledge boundary, however since the query falls within the decision boundary, the genAI model would not go for tool calling when its actually required.
+Similarly, for query $$q3$$ the **answer is not there in the model parametric space** as it falls **outside the knowledge boundary**, however since the query falls within the decision boundary, the genAI model would not go for tool calling when its actually required.
 This might lead to hallucinations.

 Generally till now, the model used to acquire knowledge during the pretraining phase which didn't involve any tool calling.
 During the Supervised finetuning(SFT) step learns to align its Decision boundary to its knowledge boundary through curated tool calling specific illustrations followed up by Alignment through RLHF.